How to Share Accurate Abortion Information at Your University

 Where is abortion on the ballot this year?

-As expert trackers of all things abortion related, we're closely monitoring the approved and pending abortion related ballot measures across the United States.
+As expert trackers of all things abortion related, we closely monitored the approved and pending abortion related ballot measures across the United States.

 We'll continue to update this tool as changes occur.
 Want to put this info on your site?
 We're building this so you can easily copy and paste this map anywhere *and* have it automatically update when things change.